Start to Finish

 - In Spring of each year our Ranchers examine the performance records of each ewe and determine which ram will be a suitable sire for her next lambs.
 This process begins in June.
 Click for some photos and discussion of these events on PM Ranch in Minnesota in 2018.

 - Nearly a year later, in late April or May (on PM Ranch), lambs are born.
 [Let's say 1 year has passed.]

 - When the lambs are almost one year old, they are shorn for the first time.
-Normally, the wool grown in a sheep's first year is finer (thinner) than the wool grown later in life, and so ewes that have been bred for us do not produce fiber we can use at their first shearing.
+Normally, the wool grown in a sheep's first year is finer (thinner) than the wool grown later in life, and so ewes that have been bred for us often do not produce fiber we can use at their first shearing.
 But we do sometimes buy lamb's wool.
 [Two years have passed.]

 - A few things have to happen before we actually can take possession of the wool.
 The fleece must be:

 - transported to Roswell Wool in New Mexico, although we have begun to source wool from New Mexico that does not go through Roswell

 - Roswell compiles the auction materials (information on the origin and size of each lot of wool and all the test results)

 - We hopefully win the clips we seek.
 Sometimes we will purchase our fiber by Private Treaty prior to the auction